cryptomator/ios/CryptomatorIntegrationTests/README.md

 class CloudProviderNameCloudProviderIntegrationTests: IntegrationTestWithAuthentication {

 	override func deauthenticate() -> Promise<Void>{
-		//Here the authentication object or client used by the cloud provider should be unauthenticated.
+		//Invalidate or deauthenticate the credential or client used by the CloudProvider.
-		//If the cloud provider does not support true unauthentication, the credentials should be invalidated.
 	}

 }